Flynt-251/uni-note-drafts/cs261/1-methodologies.md

-# 1 - Software Methodologies
+# 1 - Software Methodologies and Requirements Analysis

 So, you have a client who has asked you to write a piece of software.
 The first thing you should do is *plan* your solution.
 Depending on who you are, this is either really exciting or really daunting.
 Please consult your local personality test website.
 The methodology you use to make your software will depend on your client's requirements, how often you'll be in contact with them, your time commitment, among other factors (including making sure nobody dies).